 Luxury Durant Condo

-This gorgeous single-family home optimizes privacy and space for your Aspen holiday vacation.
+This gorgeous modern luxury home optimizes privacy and space for your Aspen holiday vacation.
 With a backyard, hot tub, and spacious primary bedroom, it is excellent for family holiday meals and entertaining!

 Luxury Holiday Experiences (More Reasons to Spend the Holidays in Aspen Snowmass)